Prospective Students|Current Students|Alumni & Friends|Visitors|Faculty & Staff

 In 2006, Valley College made history with the opening of its Maintenance and Operations / Sheriff's Station, which was the campus’ first new building in more than 30 years.
 The Maintenance and Operations / Sheriff’s Station was also heralded as the first LEED-certified building at a college in the Los Angeles Community College District (LACCD).

 In the years that followed, the college updated many of its aging facilities and added several new buildings.
 Existing existing classrooms were redesigned with a fresh coat of paint, new furniture, energy efficient windows and smart-classroom equipment.
 In addition, the college's run-down bathrooms received a complete makeover.

 In 2008, the college opened its Allied Health and Sciences Center, and a remodeled Pool Complex in the North Gymnasium.
 The Adapted Physical Education Center, which is a new gymnasium with specially modified exercise equipment for individuals with limited mobility, and a state-of-the-art Krupnick Media Arts Center (TV studio) opened in 2009.
 The beginning of Fall 2010 marked the opening of the Student Services Complex (pictured above) and a portion of the Child Development and Family Complex—the Child Development Center and Child Development Department buildings; the final part of the complex, the Family Resource Center, was completed in mid-2011.
-In Fall 2012, the college plans to open its new Library and Academic Resource Center.
+In Fall 2012, the college opened its new Library and Academic Resource Center.

 To learn more about the construction and renovation projects at Valley College, click the list of links below.

 To learn more about LACCD initiatives for sustainability, please visit LACCDBuildsGreen.org